Mallow–Tralee railway line

 A peculiar arrangement at Killarney is in place, in which trains from Mallow enter Killarney, which is a dead-end.
 Trains continuing to Tralee then have to reverse until they reach the junction, before changing direction again to continue westwards.

 Irish Rail's network statement gives the length of the line as 61.5 mi, though other sources give the length of the line as 62 1/4 miles instead.
 The line from Mallow to Killarney was noted for severe gradients compared to the line from Dublin to Mallow though the Killarney expresses of 1899 were timed to achieve the section at 40.75 mph westbound and 38.2 mph eastbound.

 History

-The Killarney Junction Railway (KJR) completed the construction of the line from to the holiday resort of Killarney in 1853.
-The Tralee and Killarney Railway opened the extension from Killarney junction to Tralee in 1859.
+The Killarney Junction Railway (KJR) was authorised by the Killarney Junction Railway Act 1846 (9 & 10 Vict. c. cc) and completed the construction of the line from to the holiday resort of Killarney in 1853.

+The Tralee and Killarney Railway was authorised by the Tralee and Killarney Railway Act 1853 (16 & 17 Vict. c. clxxxix) and opened the extension from Killarney junction to Tralee in 1859.

 The Great Southern and Western Railway (GS&WR) who had invested in both companies absorbed them both in 1860.

 At Tralee there were small sidings that were convenient to those of the narrow gauge Tralee and Dingle Light Railway.
 There was also links beyond the road to the marshalling yards, the branch to Fenit, and the Limerick–Tralee line.